CFBCWorks/Independence40SKN/_items/SKN40Book39.md

 ##About this Item

-_Silence my Heart is Speaking_, published by Ink Water Press in Oregon USA, is a book of poems which focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.
+_Silence my Heart is Speaking_ by [Loughlin Tatem](https://cfbcworks.github.io/Independence40SKN/people/SKN40_A03.html), published by Ink Water Press in Oregon USA, is a book of poems which focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.
 The poems may be regarded as uniquely Caribbean and specifically Kittitian.